Monday, September 25, 2023

 Tip: Always listen to your audience.

-At the end of the day, you will come across thousands of brands.
-Some are more successful than the others.
-The Coke case study highlights how this brand maintained its presence in a tough competitive market.
-It still holds a massive consumer presence.
+At the end of the day, many brands exist, some more successful than others.
+The Coke case study shows how this brand thrived in a competitive market, maintaining a large consumer presence.

 Conclusion